Concurrent Composition for Differentially Private Continual Mechanisms: Introduction

-(1) The first shows that, when the privacy-loss parameters are fixed, the standard composition theorems for noninteractive approximate differential privacy extend to the \emph{concurrent composition of continual mechanisms.} (2) We extend the classical ``parallel composition theorem'' for noninteractive mechanisms to the concurrent parallel composition of an \emph{unbounded number of adaptively chosen interactive} mechanisms with an adaptively chosen pair of neighboring datasets.
-(3) We construct a counterexample demonstrating that \emph{the concurrent parallel composition of an unbounded number of continual} mechanisms with adaptively chosen dataset updates is not private.
-Then imposing an upper bound on the sum of the privacy parameter $\delta_i$ of the created mechanisms, we introduce a new composition theorem for concurrent parallel composition with this upper bound.
-(4) As a special case, our new composition theorem extends the ``parallel composition theorem'' for noninteractive mechanisms to the concurrent composition of an \emph{unbounded number of adaptively chosen continual} mechanisms when the composed mechanisms satisfy \emph{pure} differential privacy.
+\begin{enumerate} \item We show that when the privacy-loss parameters are fixed, the standard composition theorems for noninteractive approximate differential privacy extend to the \emph{concurrent composition of continual mechanisms} (Theorem~\ref{thm:comp-fixed-param-cm}).
+This result also holds for R\'enyi differential privacy (Corollary~\ref{cor:comp-fixed-param-rdp}) and for $f$-DP\footnote{The $f$-DP results in this paper assume \emph{finite communication}: for every created continual mechanism, there exists a constant $C$ bounding the sizes of its query and answer spaces and the number of queries it can answer before halting.
+This assumption was also made for interactive mechanisms in~\cite{vadhan2022concurrent}.} (Corollary~\ref{cor:comp-fixed-param-f-dp}). \end{enumerate} \begin{enumerate} \item We extend the classical ``parallel composition theorem'' for noninteractive mechanisms to the concurrent parallel composition of an \emph{unbounded}\footnote{Throughout this paper, we use the term “unbounded number” to refer to a quantity of unknown (potentially arbitrary) size.} number of adaptively chosen \emph{interactive mechanisms} with an adaptively chosen pair of neighboring datasets (Corollary~\ref{cor:parallel-fixed-param-comp-im}).
+We show similar extensions for R\'enyi differential privacy (Corollary~\ref{cor:parallel-fixed-param-comp-im-rdp}) and for $f$-DP (Corollary~\ref{cor:parallel-comp-f-dp-im}). \item We extend the above concurrent parallel composition of interactive mechanisms to continual mechanisms when the composed mechanisms satisfy pure differential privacy (Corollary~\ref{cor:parallel-comp-pure}).
+For approximate DP, we construct a counterexample demonstrating that \emph{the concurrent parallel composition of an unbounded number of continual mechanisms} with adaptively chosen dataset updates is not private (Theorem~\ref{thm:counter-example}).
+Since $(\eps, \delta)$-DP is a special case of $f$-DP, this lower bound also applies to $f$-DP.
+We further construct an analogous counterexample for the case where the composed mechanisms satisfy R\'enyi DP instead of approximate DP (Theorem~\ref{thm:counter-example-rdp}). \item By imposing an upper bound on $\prod_i (1 - \delta_i)$, where $\delta_i$ is the approximate privacy parameter of the $i$-th created mechanism, we derive a new \emph{tight} composition theorem for concurrent parallel composition of continual mechanisms (Theorem~\ref{thm:parallel-comp-approx}). \item As an immediate consequence, our new theorem extends the classical parallel composition theorem for noninteractive mechanisms to the concurrent composition of an \emph{unbounded number of adaptively chosen continual mechanisms} satisfying \emph{pure} differential privacy (Corollary~\ref{cor:parallel-comp-pure}). \item We show that, for every filter $\filt$, the concurrent $\filt$-filter composition of \emph{continual mechanisms} enjoys the same privacy guarantees as the $\filt$-filter composition of noninteractive mechanisms (Theorem~\ref{thm:filter-comp-cm}).
+This result is also proved for R\'enyi DP (Corollary~\ref{cor:filter-comp-rdp}) and $f$-DP (Corollary~\ref{cor:filter-comp-f-dp}). \end{enumerate} A summary of the positive results for the aforementioned types of concurrent composition of $(\eps,\delta)$-DP interactive and continual mechanisms is provided in Table~\ref{tab:summary}.